Hanqaqa/QtTests/README.md

     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall4.PNG" width="40%">
 </p>

 Choose Custom Installation.
-(Although we will only be using Qt 6.6 for Desktop development, it is good to see what we are installing).
+(If you are only interested in the very basics of Qt (No serial port, Android, charts, pdf...), then only install Qt 6.6 for Desktop development, it is only a ~3GB install).

 <p align="center">
     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall5.PNG" width="40%">